 Dennis went to Arctic Man again in 1992 and we both went in 1993.
 Summit Lake Lodge burned in the mid-1990s.
 In 2002, we flew over the new parking pad and took photos from the air.
 So many people!
 As many as 13,000 people come to enjoy great snow and great fun for a week in the middle of nowhere.
 Arctic Man's parking pad becomes the 4th largest city in the state for a few days every spring!

-We read Jack Stout's story about Arctic Man and in 2012 we decided to head up there and try to find him.
-We never caught him at "home" (his motor home) but we saw the race, watched the Hillcross, and returned the next day to see Snowcross, drag races and a freestyle exhibition.
-It was fun and we enjoyed exploring the area.
-Wonderful spring snow and lots of people having lots of fun.
-Quintessentially American.
+After we read Jack and Rita Stout's story about Arctic Man in their book Adventures and Misadventures in 2012, we decided to head over to Arctic Man to say hello.
+We didn't catch our friends "home" (at the motor home) but we saw the race, watched the Hillcross, and returned the next day to see Snowcross, drag races and a freestyle exhibition.
+It was fun.
+The spring snow was great.
+Kids and parents were outside enjoying spring sunshine together.
+It was quintessentially American.

 Source: www.SusanCAnthony.com, ©Susan C. Anthony